The PNC Financial Services Group Inc. Buys 518 Shares of Boyd Gaming Co. (NYSE:BYD)

 BYD stock opened at $62.83 on Friday.
 The stock has a market cap of $7.04 billion, a P/E ratio of 62.83, a PEG ratio of 0.98 and a beta of 2.20.
 Boyd Gaming Co. has a 12 month low of $17.43 and a 12 month high of $71.00.
 The business has a 50-day moving average of $63.73.
 The company has a quick ratio of 1.55, a current ratio of 1.59 and a debt-to-equity ratio of 3.14.

 Several equities analysts have commented on the stock.
-Zacks Investment Research upgraded shares of Boyd Gaming from a “hold” rating to a “strong-buy” rating and set a $76.00 price objective for the company in a research report on Friday, April 30th.
+Deutsche Bank Aktiengesellschaft increased their price objective on shares of Boyd Gaming from $71.00 to $77.00 and gave the company a “buy” rating in a research report on Wednesday, April 28th.
 Morgan Stanley increased their price objective on shares of Boyd Gaming from $66.00 to $78.00 and gave the company an “overweight” rating in a research report on Wednesday, April 28th.
 Truist increased their price objective on shares of Boyd Gaming from $65.00 to $78.00 in a research report on Tuesday, April 27th.
-Deutsche Bank Aktiengesellschaft increased their price objective on shares of Boyd Gaming from $71.00 to $77.00 and gave the company a “buy” rating in a research report on Wednesday, April 28th.
+Zacks Investment Research upgraded shares of Boyd Gaming from a “hold” rating to a “strong-buy” rating and set a $76.00 price objective for the company in a research report on Friday, April 30th.
 Finally, KeyCorp increased their target price on shares of Boyd Gaming from $61.00 to $69.00 and gave the company an “overweight” rating in a research note on Thursday, April 8th.
 Two investment analysts have rated the stock with a hold rating, eleven have issued a buy rating and one has issued a strong buy rating to the company.
 Boyd Gaming has an average rating of “Buy” and an average target price of $52.07.

 In other Boyd Gaming news, CEO Keith Smith sold 25,068 shares of the firm’s stock in a transaction dated Wednesday, May 26th.
 The shares were sold at an average price of $63.32, for a total transaction of $1,587,305.76.
 Following the transaction, the chief executive officer now owns 1,326,958 shares of the company’s stock, valued at approximately $84,022,980.56.
 The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
 Also, VP William R. Boyd sold 30,000 shares of the firm’s stock in a transaction dated Wednesday, May 5th.
 The shares were sold at an average price of $67.25, for a total transaction of $2,017,500.00.
 Following the transaction, the vice president now directly owns 23,084 shares in the company, valued at approximately $1,552,399.
 The disclosure for this sale can be found here.
 Insiders sold a total of 130,068 shares of company stock worth $8,170,806 in the last ninety days.
 27.94% of the stock is currently owned by insiders.